-The two (2) Independent Directors have confirmed that they do not have any relationship with the Company, its related corporations, its 10% shareholders or its officers that would interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement, with a view to the best interests of the Company.
+The two (2) Independent Directors have confirmed their independence in accordance with the definition of independence in the Code.
 The independence of each Director is reviewed annually by the Nominating Committee in accordance with the definition of independence in the Code.

-The Nominating Committee has reviewed and is of the view that the two (2) Independent Directors are independent.
-The Board is aware of Guideline 2.2 of the Code whereby independent directors should make up at least half of the Board where the Chairman of the Board is part of the management team.
+The Nominating Committee has reviewed and is of the view that the two (2) Independent Directors are independent in accordance with the definition of independence in the Code.
+The Board is aware of Guideline 2.2 of the Code whereby independent directors should make up at least half of the Board where (i) the Chairman of the Board and the CEO are immediate family members; and (ii) the Chairman is not an independent director.
 The Board composition changes will need to be made at the annual general meeting following the end of financial year commencing on or after 1 May 2016.
 Therefore, the Board would continue to source for suitable candidates to comply with Guideline 2.2 of the Code before the Company's annual general meeting to be held by 31 October 2017.
-Notwithstanding that less than half the Board are made up of independent directors, the Nominating Committee is of the view that the present composition of the Board allows it to exercise objective judgement on corporate matters and that no individual or small group of individuals dominates the decisions of the Board.
+Notwithstanding that less than half of the Board are made up of independent directors, the Nominating Committee is of the view that the present composition of the Board allows it to exercise objective judgement on corporate matters and that no individual or small group of individuals dominates the decisions of the Board.